-Securing sensitive data that resides on Amazon Web Services (AWS), enabling security features, is becoming a tough task nowadays.
+Securing AWS Cryptographic Keys from cyber attack , enabling security features, is becoming a tough task nowadays.
 Recently, an AWS employee, DevOps Cloud Engineer, leaked over a gigabyte worth of data to a personal GitHub repository.
 The leak was identified by a third-party cybersecurity vendor on the exposed GitHub repository within 30 minutes of the upload.
 The documents contained sensitive data such as log files and resource templates with hostnames of ‘probable’ AWS customers.

 Over the years, AWS encryption keys have been exposed, accidentally, multiple times.
 A recent paper by the North Carolina State University (NCSU) reports that several API keys or tokens can be routinely found on GitHub, compromising high-value targets.
 The six-month study found that over 100,00 repositories suffered leaks with 1792 unique keys leaked every day on the platform.